luca-commits/blackjack/README.md

 # blackjack

-Multiplayer Implementation of BlackJack for Software Engineering Course
+Multiplayer implementation of Blackjack for Software Engineering course.